andyceo/docker-zcash/README.md

 ## Volumes

-- **`/root/.zcash-params`** - this volume should contain zcash parameters, that could be obtained with `zcash-fetch-params` command.
-This volume can be shared with others zcash containers.
+- **`/root/.zcash-params:ro`** - this volume should contain zcash parameters, that could be obtained with `zcash-fetch-params` command.
+This volume can be shared with others zcash containers and can be mounted as read-only.
-- **`/root/.zcash`** - this is the `zcash.conf` location, also wallet data, etc.
+- **`/root/.zcash:rw`** - this is the `zcash.conf` location, also wallet data, etc. Must be mounted with write permissions.